 Somehow the banality of all these things makes the film ever more tasteful.
 It seems like she is almost amongst us, within reach, but not really.
 You could try to stretch your hands to touch her, and almost get there, but discover that she is really above us, floating, shrouded in her quiet melancholy.

 In the Mood for Love qipao style

 The cut is an extremely slim one, with a diagonal joint down the front of the right chest, a hemline reaching just below the knee, and two side slits.
-They are either sleeveless or have small capped sleeves, and the most striking feature of all is the high, stiff collar, sometimes almost reaching the chin.
+They are either sleeveless or have small capped sleeves, no pankous whatsoever, and the most striking feature of all is the high, stiff collar, sometimes almost reaching the chin.
 In fact, the collar of some of the dresses seem to be stiffened by an acrylic backing of sorts, as the material looks distinctly different from the rest of the qipao.

 Even though most of the dresses appear at least twice in the film, Mrs Chan definitely has her favourites, with some qipaos being much more prominent than others.
 And that is also the way I have chosen to list them, starting with ones seen the most often and making the most visual impact.

 I chose these In the Mood for Love dresses as being the most prominent ones because either a qipao has appeared multiple times in the film, or it appears in a very important scene.